FatduckAI/Ducky/README.md

 ### Structure

 This repo is part python, javascript and rust.
-Python code will be phased out in favor of typescript and rust.
+Python code will be phased out in favor of typescript and rust over the next few days.

 ```
 ├── agents - python agents (v0.1 - depreciated but good for historical review)